NEMESIS-7/Library_Management_System/README.md

 ### Librarian Class

 Inherits from the `Member` class and stores information specific to librarians, using the concept of polymorphism to manage both types of members.

+### Library Class
+The Library class has methods to

 ## Installation and Usage